faithyeenxin/ga-seif-notes/01-react-mongoose/README.md

 ##### <em>to note: if you are using nodemon, make sure it's installed </em>

-In order for our backend to display data i've created seed routes (eg line 30 - 54 in server.js) this allows me to have some data in my database in any situation where i restart my server and lost my data. this is also good for deployment if you do not want to manually insert data through your frontend repeatedly.
+In order for our backend to display data i've created seed routes (eg line 30 - 54 in server.js) this allows me to have some data in my database in any situation where i restart my server and lose my data.

+this is also good for deployment if you do not want to manually insert data through your frontend repeatedly.

 Thus to initiate this / in order for my front end to display data i have to initiate the seed.

-to seed products:
+to seed products, simply visit: http://localhost:3100/seed
-http://localhost:3100/seed

-to seed clients:
+to seed clients, simply visit: http://localhost:3100/clients/seed
-http://localhost:3100/clients/seed

 ### So what's should I know or do to get data to be served?